adapt-it/adaptit/trunk/docs/Localization_Readme.txt

 The full installations of Adapt It WX and Adapt It WX Unicode come with interface translations for English (the default), Spanish, French, Russian, Portuguese, Indonesian, PNG Tok Pisin, Chinese and Azeri.
+Localizations for Chinese and Azeri are available in Unicode installations only.
 Each language interface is called a "Localization."
 Other localizations are in preparation.
 Some of the above localizations initially are just partial translations, that is, some interface text and interface messages are not yet translated - in